lacounty-isab/workshops/regex/readme.md

 too confusing and it's inconsistent between different implementations.
 When you're about to write a regular expression for a certain context, test to see whether parenthesis are escaped.

+Now let's revisit our first example.
+How do we isolate the `he` with getting other words that contain `he`.

 ## Groups